fmrtl73/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/cluster-topology/csi-topology.md

             enabled: true
     ```

-2. Create a `pure-secret` containing the information for your FlashArrays.
+2. Create a `px-pure-secret` containing the information for your FlashArrays.
 Include `Labels` that specify the topology for each FlashArray.
 The keys must match a set of specific strings, but you can define your own values.
 For example:

     ```text
     {